Information Management - Bachelor's Degree Programme

 Obtainable degree or qualification: Bachelor's Degree of Social Sciences in Library, Information and Archive Studies

-Number of students accepted (ac. year 2025/2026): Full time state-funded study places - 27, study places for tuition fee - 20.
+Number of study places for admission in 2025/2026: Full time state-funded study places - 27, study places for tuition fee - 20.

 Study location: Riga, Latgale suburb